EdrowsLuo/osudroidstrings/wiki/how to use skin.json/en.md

     }
 }
 ```
-Every item that can be changed has base characteristics like：
+Every item that can be changed have base characteristics like：

 | Characteristic id | Characteristic type、Default value | Characteristic description |
 |-------------|------ | ------------------------------- |